Phill Jupitus

-Phillip Christopher Jupitus (/ˈdʒuːpɪtəs/, né Swan; born 25 June 1962) is a retired English stand-up and improv comedian, actor, performance poet, cartoonist and podcaster.
+Phillip Christopher Jupitus (/ˈdʒuːpɪtəs/, né Swan; born 25 June 1962) is an English actor, performance poet, cartoonist, podcaster and retired stand-up and improv comedian.
 Jupitus was a team captain on all but one BBC Two-broadcast episode of music quiz Never Mind the Buzzcocks from its inception in 1996 until 2015, and also appeared regularly as a guest on several other panel shows, including QI and BBC Radio 4's I'm Sorry I Haven't a Clue.

 From around 2018, Jupitus retired from performing and studied art at Duncan of Jordanstone College of Art & Design in Dundee.

 Early life

+Born Phillip Swan in Newport on the Isle of Wight, Jupitus claims he was the "result of a very brief relationship" between his mother and another man, who he never knew, but would discover as an adult already had three daughters and a son at the time of Jupitus' birth, and died in 1985.
+He has a half-brother, and a half-sister born in 1978.

-Born Phillip Swan in Newport on the Isle of Wight, he took his stepfather Alexander's surname Jupitus (a corruption of the Lithuanian name Šeputis) when he was 16.
-Jupitus attended a comprehensive school before winning a place at the boys' grammar boarding school Woolverstone Hall School near Ipswich.
+His family moved to Essex when he was four, where he attended a primary school in Barking, and a comprehensive school before winning a place at the boys' grammar boarding school Woolverstone Hall School near Ipswich.

+The surname Jupitus came as a result of the mispelling of his Stepfather Bob's Lithuanian surname, Šeputis, by an immigration officer when Bob's grandparents arrived in Britain in 1917, according to Phill, the document their surname was on was written in Cyrillic script, and claims the name is "just an immigration official's estimation of the Cyrillic spelling"; Jupitus adopted the surname when he was sixteen.